New Student Advising

 Degree Requirements

 This section provides an overview of the requirements you must complete to earn an undergraduate degree at UChicago.
-The UChicago College curriculum has three components: general education requirements (commonly known as the Core), a major, and general electives.
+The UChicago College curriculum has three main components: general education requirements (known as the Core Curriculum), a major program of study, and general electives.
 All together, this must equal at least 4200 units of credit.
 Of total credits earned, at least 3800 units must be earned via course enrollment, as opposed to credit from AP exams or back credit earned through placement.

 We recommend familiarizing yourself with this information and the page focusing on Placement and AP Tests

 You must complete at least one of the 50+ majors offered in the College at UChicago.
-They vary in size, from 10 to 19 courses (1000-1900 units of credit), and your major might dictate how you need to satisfy some of your foundational Core requirements.
-You can find details about your prospective major's requirements, including any specific expectations they have for your Core requirements, on their "Program of Study" page in the College Catalog
+They vary in size, from 9 to 19 courses (900-1900 units of credit), and your major might dictate how you need to satisfy some of your foundational Core requirements.
+You can find details about your prospective major's requirements, including any specific expectations they have for your Core requirements, on their "Program of Study" page in the College Catalog.
+Watch this video for more information on how to navigate the Catalog.

 General Electives

-After you complete your Core requirements (for a total of 1500 units), and your major (1000-1900 units), you need additional credits to hit the 4200 minimum units required to graduate.
-These additional courses are called "General Electives" and can be anything not satisfying a general education or major requirement, including courses used for secondary majors, minors, and the language competency requirement.
+After you complete your Core requirements (for a total of 1500 units), and your major (900-1900 units), you will need additional credits to complete the 4200 minimum units required to graduate.
+These additional courses are called "General Electives" and can be anything not satisfying a core or major requirement, including courses used for secondary majors, minors, and the language competency requirement.
 Every student must complete between 800 and 1700 general elective units, depending on the size of their major.